BrainImaging/brics-docs/docs/viewer.md

 #### UID
 Every series has its own UID for identification.

+### Atlas
+An Atlas is a special Series that, rather than containing any real imaging data, contains an anatomic atlas indicating different parts of the brain.
+It is based f
 ### Structure

 A Structure, also known as a contour, represents a segmentation on top of an image.
 It can be used for annotating different parts of the image, for identifying a target volume, or for indicating a region-of-interest.